kovzol/bibref/RELEASING.md

 * Pull the newest version
 * Build the native version
 * Run the cli version (from the main folder) and recreate the `bibref-addbooks-cache` folder to have it up-to-date
-* Remove the file `bibref.data` from the build folder of the web version (if it already exists)
+* Remove the files `bibref.js` and `bibref.data` from the build folder of the web version (if they already exist)
 * Build the web version and install it
 * Copy the folder `html-output` from the web build folder over the public web folder, rename `index.html` to `index-midi.html` and put a symlink `index.html` to `index-jt-dt.html`
-* To create the Qt version (as WebAssembly build): build the Qt native version, remove the file `bibref-qt.data` (and maybe others) from the build folder of the web version (if it already exists), build the Qt web version and install it, then copy the folder `html-output` from the web build folder over the public web folder, finally, put a symlink `index.html` to `bibref-qt.html`
+* To create the Qt version (as WebAssembly build): build the Qt native version, remove the files `bibref.js` and  `bibref-qt.data` from the build folder of the web version (if they already exist), build the Qt web version and install it, then copy the folder `html-output` from the web build folder over the public web folder, finally, put a symlink `index.html` to `bibref-qt.html`